gehoumi/terraform-google-ciscoasav-vm/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/gehoumi/terraform-google-ciscoasav-vm)
 # Automated Cisco ASAv deployment on GCP with Terraform
-(Terraform module)[https://registry.terraform.io/modules/gehoumi/ciscoasav-vm/google/latest] to deploy Cisco Adaptive Security Virtual Appliance (ASAv) on Google Cloud Platform (GCP).
+[Terraform module](https://registry.terraform.io/modules/gehoumi/ciscoasav-vm/google/latest) to deploy Cisco Adaptive Security Virtual Appliance (ASAv) on Google Cloud Platform (GCP).

+The ASAv runs the same software as physical Cisco ASAs and can be deployed in the public GCP cloud.
+It can then be configured as a VPN concentrator on the cloud to allow for supporting IPSec/SSL remote access VPN's to protect cloud workloads, or can be used for IPSec site-to-site, etc.

 The ASAv in this module requires a minimum of 3 interfaces.
-The module will deploy a Cisco ASAv in GCP with 3 interfaces.
+The module will deploy the ASAv in GCP with 3 interfaces and minimal configuration.

 This module will: